amir20/dozzle/README.md

     $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --addr localhost:1224

 will bind to `localhost` on port `1224`.
 You can then use a reverse proxy to control who can see dozzle.

-If you wish to restrict the containers shown you can pass the `--containerRestrictions` parameter.
+If you wish to restrict the containers shown you can pass the `--filterName` parameter.
 For example,

-    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --containerRestrictions "xyz-.*"
+    $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:1224 amir20/dozzle:latest --filterName "xyz"

-this would then only allow you to view containers with a name starting with "xyz-"
+this would then only allow you to view containers with a name starting with "xyz"

 #### Changing base URL